evoytenkoapps/angular-best-practices/README.md

 ### Make mocks for services

-In order not to depend on a third-party service, for example, a backend, and receive any data that we want in any moment in time, we mock the receipt of data.
-Fror example if programmer want to get an error from backend, and check it on ui, he could mock some http.service and throw an exeption there.
+In order not to depend on a third-party service, for example a backend, and receive any data during development, we should mock the receipt of data.
+For example if programmer want to get an error from backend, and check it on ui, he could mock some http.service and throw an exeption there.
 To do this, you need to do the following:

 1. Create a base abstract class `abstract class DataService`, describe the necessary methods in it.